bredelings/polyIBD/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/nickbrazeau/polyIBD/master.svg)](https://codecov.io/github/nickbrazeau/polyIBD?branch=master)

 ## Status
 This is the branch that was presented at the Genomic Epidemiology of Malaria (GEM) Conference on June 13, 2018.
-We have now branched to `devo` work on the within relatedness (F<sub>ws</sub>) parameter.
+We have now branched to `devo` to work on the within relatedness (F<sub>ws</sub>) parameter and the other updates discussed at GEM.

 For the time being, the `master` branch will be stable but is considered alpha-version of the software.